 A little perspective: the Moon, right next door in astronomical terms (or perhaps better, “just upstairs”), is still 240,000 odd miles away, which only sounds like a short hop until you realize that it would take something going as fast as a rifle bullet five whole days to get there.
 Still, as these things are measured, it is just a little way to go.
 The Earth and Moon are themselves much, much farther away from the Sun, fully 93 million miles, far enough that it starts making sense to speak in terms of the speed of light, not miles; the Sun is about eight and a third light minutes distant, which means that it takes sunlight, travelling at 186,000 miles per second, over eight minutes to reach us.
 The distance from here to Mars, our close planetary neighbour, is similarly vast but varies greatly.
-The planets aren’t laid out in a static line stretching out from the Sun like a string of pearls, though it looks that way in the books you read as a kid; they’re all moving in concentric orbits, like horses running on an expanding set of circular racetracks, so sometimes they find themselves on opposite sides of the Sun, and sometimes they’re very close together (relatively), as they move at their own speeds and one periodically laps another.
+The planets aren’t laid out in a static line stretching out from the Sun like a string of pearls, though it looks that way in the books you read as a kid; they’re all moving in concentric orbits, like horses running around on an expanding set of circular racetracks, so sometimes they find themselves on opposite sides of the Sun, and sometimes they’re very close together (relatively), as they move at their own speeds and one periodically laps another.
 Mars travels in an orbit that’s about 1.5 times farther from the Sun than ours is, which means it can be as far as 250 million miles away from Earth, or as close as 34 million, give or take.
 It’s thus vital to pick the optimal moment if you want to throw an object from here to Mars, and even at that it’ll take the fastest thing we can launch about seven months to run down its moving target.
 That’s how long it took the latest NASA Mars rover, dubbed Perseverance, to make the trip, after chasing Mars around the track over a distance of roughly 300 million miles:

 …and when it touched down yesterday it was over eleven light minutes distant.